pierre-haessig/ev-calc/README.md

 Although the formula “CO₂ emissions = Manufacturing energy × CO₂ intensity” is nice to show the two ways to reduce battery manufacturing emissions, I could not make it fit in my uncertainty propagation calculator.
-Indeed, the uncertainty ranges reported in the litterature for CO₂ emissions are often narrower than the ranges obtained by the product of the separate ranges for manufacturing energy and CO₂ intensity.
+Indeed, the uncertainty ranges reported in the literature for CO₂ emissions are often narrower than the ranges obtained by the product of the separate ranges for manufacturing energy and CO₂ intensity.
-Interval arithmetic is a worst-case approach while the ranges found in metanalyses are based on reliability judgements.
+Interval arithmetic is a worst-case approach while the ranges found in metanalyses are based on reliability judgments.

-Therefore, the present calculator version only use one input for manufacturing: equivalent CO₂ emissions per kWh of battery.
+Therefore, the present version of the calculator only uses one input for manufacturing: equivalent CO₂ emissions per kWh of battery.
 The default range is the one from the most up-to-date analysis I found: IVL 2019.
 I rounded the numbers to avoid a false sense of precision: **60 – 110 kgCO₂/kWh battery**.